 Not many banks offer rewards checking accounts, especially with no monthly fee.
 Quontic’s Cash Rewards checking delivers 1% cash back on all qualifying debit card transactions, which include point-of-sale purchases in stores and online.

 The 1% cash back is paid at the start of your statement cycle.
 You’ll need just $100 to open this account.

 Quontic checking account customers might prefer high interest checking in lieu of cash back rewards.
 If that sounds like you, look into opening a high interest checking account with no monthly service fee, no overdraft fees, and no insufficient funds fees, either.

 You’ll need to make at least 10 qualifying debit card purchases of at least $10 per statement cycle to cash in on the 1.10% annual percentage yield.

 While there is no minimum balance requirement, you’ll need at least $100 to open your account.

 Compare Checking Accounts

 All three Quontic bank accounts come with a debit card and a Quontic Pay Ring, an innovative way to make contactless payments at the point-of-sale.
-Your debit card gives you free access to more than 90,000 ATMs across the U.S.
+You’ll also get free access to more than 90,000 ATMs across the U.S.

-In addition to a wide array of checking and savings products with competitive rates, Quontic Bank offers a variety of mortgages.
+In addition to a wide array of checking and savings options with competitive rates, Quontic offers a variety of mortgages.
 Quontic loan offices specialize in helping those typically under-served in the mortgage industry, including self-employed home buyers, non-US citizens, first-time buyers, and real estate investors.